-Net change in fund balances - total governmenta l fund \$ (7,425) Amounts reported for governmental activities in the are different because: e Statement of Activities Governmental funds report capital outlays as ex in the Statement of Activities, the cost of thes and allocated over their estimated useful lives expense.
-This is the amount by which deprec capital outlays in the current period: e assets is capitalized as depreciation cupiul outuys in the current period.
-Capital outlays Depreciation expense \$ - (15,411) (15,411) Total changes in net position - government ntal activities \$ (22,836)
+Net change in fund balances - total governmental fund \$ 104,975 Amounts reported for governmental activities in the Statement of Activities are different because: Revenues in the statement of activites that do not provide current financial resources are not reported as revenues in the funds.
+(65,367) Governmental funds report capital outlays as expenditures.
+However, in the Statement of Activities, the cost of these assets is capitalized and allocated over their estimated useful lives as depreciation expense.
+This is the amount by which depreciation exceeded capital outlays in the current period: Capital outlays \$ 17,222 Depreciation expense (27,809) (10,587) Repayment of principal on long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities: Repayment of installment purchase agreements 12,613 Total changes in net position - governmental activities \$ 41,634

+General Fund

-DETOUR ARTS & TECHNOLOGY ACADEMY General Fund Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual For the year ended June 30, 2017
+Statement of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual For the year ended June 30, 2018